 Obstructed and prolonged labour can result in a fistula: a hole between the vagina and bladder, the vagina and rectum, or both.
 The result is urinary and/or faecal incontinence.
 Women with fistulas live in shame and are often rejected by their families and communities.
 The operation to close a fistula requires specialised surgical skills.
 MSF has organised 'fistula camps' to provide surgery to women with fistula.
 Fistula can be easily prevented with access to skilled birth attendance and adequate management of obstructed labour, namely caesarean section.

 Over 90 per cent of children living with HIV are infected from their mothers during pregnancy, birth, or breastfeeding.
 Prevention of Mother-to-Child transmission (PMTCT) can reduce the likelihood of transmission to below two per cent.
 We integrate PMTCT in mother and child care in places with medium- to high-HIV rates, where we need to support other efforts.
 It includes testing and providing antiretroviral (ARV) drugs to HIV-positive pregnant women, advice on breastfeeding, counselling and preventative ARVs to newborns.
 If, despite efforts, the baby is infected, then treatment is provided.

 Cervical cancer rates are on the rise worldwide, particularly in the developing world, where the disease is the leading cause of cancer death for women in many countries.
 In several countries, we conduct cervical cancer screening and treat patients with early-stage disease.
 We put particular effort into high HIV prevalence contexts as HIV positive women are at much higher risk of cervical cancer, and have provided vaccinations against the human papillomavirus (HPV), one of the main causes of the disease.
-In 2017, we vaccinated 25,000 girls in the Philippines against HPV.
+In 2019, we vaccinated 13,000 girls in Zimbabwe against HPV.

 Research & Analysis